mtvector/GhostOfMT/Tutorials/4_FancyHeatmapsHowTo.md

 ### Scaled Box Heatmap

+This style of heatmap, and the following one was used in our 2017 "Species-specific developmental timing is maintained by pluripotent stem cells ex utero" paper.

 So the normal heatmap is really useful for looking at which samples are most similar according to correlations, but when you're looking at samples which are ordered in time, the sampling density is not shown visually.
 We can remedy this by changing the size of the boxes in the heatmap to reflect the distance between a timepoint and the previous and next time point.

 You can do it by calling this function.
 It works by calculating how big each block should be in the x and y direction.
 For instance, the width of a block in the x direction at block n is half the distance between point n and n-1, plus half the distance between point n and n+1.